 What is included in the text

-Those are all 2018 models and you will notice that they include:
+Those are models that include:

 - Down jackets with 800, 700, or 650 down fill.